bbc/audio-orchestration/tutorial/Readme.md

 This defines a CSS class referencing your image file as a background image.
 Images are assumed to be square and around 400 by 400 pixels in size.
 The class name always begins with `.player-image-`, and ends with the name you defined in the metadata table's image column.

+## Adding non-linear narrative

+You may create more sequences, and link them together with user choices by editing the `SEQUENCE_URLS` list in `config.js`.
+Each entry represents one sequence.
+Each must have a unique `contentId` and `url`.

+If `hold` is `true`, the player pauses at the end of the sequence until the user selects one of the choices to move to the next sequence.
+If it is `false`, the first entry in `next` will begin playing automatically when the sequence ends.

+If `skippable` is `true`, the choices are displayed while the sequence is playing, and not just when it has ended.
+Selecting a choice immediately transitions to the next sequence.

+The `next` list specifies the choices available.
+Each choice has a `contentId` that must match one of the defined sequence.
+It can be the same as the current sequence.
+The `label` is displayed on the button for that choice.
+Choices are listed in order, and the first entry is automatically chosen if `hold` is false.

+The starting point (the `contentId` of the first sequence to be played) must be set in `INITIAL_CONTENT_ID`.

+The default setup in `config.js` defines a skippable loop, and a main sequence that offers the single choice to _listen again_ at the end.

 ## Troubleshooting